.22 Hornet: Hunting

-The .22 Hornet also proved popular among the Alaskan Inuit due to low cost, who used it for hunting seals, caribou, and even polar bears.
+In contrast to those who believe the little .22 Hornet is incapable on larger game, the round has proved popular among the Canadian and Alaskan Eskimo and Inuit peoples due to its low cost, who have used it extensively for hunting seals, caribou, and even polar bears.

 Firearms

 Rifles are currently (2007) being chambered in .22 Hornet by Ruger, New England Firearms, CZ and various other mass-market manufacturers.
-Most current-production rifles in .22 Hornet are either bolt-action or single-shot designs, with the exception of a very few "survival" rifle/shotgun over-under designs such as the Savage Model 24 from Savage and a few European-made kipplauf break-action, single-shot rifles.
+Most current-production rifles in .22 Hornet are either bolt-action or single-shot designs, with the exception of a very few "survival" rifle/shotgun over-under designs such as the Savage Model 24 from Savage and a few European-made kipplauf break-action single-shot rifles, and drilling break-action shotgun/rifle combinations consisting of two side-by-side shotgun barrels and a rifle barrel underneath.
 Older guns generally have a slower twist rate of 1-16" (or one turn in every 16 in of barrel length) for lighter bullets with a .223 caliber dimension.
 Newer guns feature a faster 1-14" twist in the .224 bore diameter.

-Revolvers have been produced in .22 Hornet by Taurus, Magnum Research, and others.
+Revolvers have been produced in .22 Hornet by Taurus, Magnum Research, and others with Ruger releasing a large frame version in 2024.
 Single-shot pistols in .22 Hornet have been made by Thompson Center Arms.
 Muzzle velocities are somewhat less for this cartridge in short-barreled handguns than in rifles.